-This grammar-school history course begins with America as a collection of British colonies and traces its path to become a powerful new nation.
-After studying the American Revolution and contrasting it with the French Revolution, the course explores the early development of the United States, Westward Expansion, the War Between the States, growing industrialization during the latter part of the century, and America’s eventual emergence as a leader on the world stage.
+Students will get to know the heroes, villains and key events of the period using biographies, non-fiction narrative histories and carefully selected works of historical fiction.
+The course begins with America as a collection of British colonies and traces its path to become a powerful new nation, covering the War for American Independence, the early development of the new nation and its westward expansion, the War Between the States, and the growing industrialization during the latter part of the 19th century, setting the stage for America’s emergence as a leader on the world stage in the 20th century.